justkeepquiet/tera-api/README.md

 ### TERA Shop Integration

-1. [Install and configure](https://forum.ragezone.com/f797/tera-92-100-steer-server-1206086/) the Steer Server, Box Server, FCGI GW and FCGI Web API.
+1. [Install and configure](https://forum.ragezone.com/f797/tera-92-100-steer-server-1206086/) the Steer Server, Box Server.
 2. Go to your TERA Server **arb_gw** directory and open config **config_arb_gw.txt**.
 3. Modify the patamerer `web_shop_url` value as `http://YOUR_API_HOST/tera/ShopAuth?authKey=%s`, where `YOUR_API_HOST` specify your TERA API host.
 4. Go to your TERA Server **Bin** directory and open **DeploymentConfig.xml**.
 5. Remove or comment the line like this `<Shop url="..." />`.
 6. Open your **.env** and set the `API_PORTAL_SHOP_ENABLE` parameter to `true`.
-7. For Item Claim to work, you also need to set parameter `FCGI_GW_WEBAPI_ENABLE` to `true` and configure parameter `FCGI_GW_WEBAPI_URL`.

 TERA Shop products are configured through the TERA API Admin Panel.
-The creation of a Service Item in the Box System occurs automatically when a product is added (using the Platform Hub Gateway).
-Sending products to the player is carried out through the FCGI Gateway Web API.
+The creation of a Service Item in the Box System occurs automatically when a product is added (using the Platform Hub).